Immigration to the United States: Immigration in literature

 Novelists and writers have captured much of the color and challenge in their immigrant lives through their writings.

 Regarding Irish women in the 19th century, there were numerous novels and short stories by Harvey O'Higgins, Peter McCorry, Bernard O'Reilly and Sarah Orne Jewett that emphasize emancipation from Old World controls, new opportunities and expansiveness of the immigrant experience.

-Hladnik studies three popular novels of the late 19th century that warned Slovenes not to immigrate to the dangerous new world of the United States.
+Fears of population decline have at times fueled anti-emigration sentiment in foreign countries.
+Hladnik studies three popular novels of the late 19th century that warned Slovenes not to migrate to the dangerous new world of the United States.
+In India some politicians oppose emigration to the United States because of a supposed brain drain of highly qualified and educated Indian nationals.

 Jewish American writer Anzia Yezierska wrote her novel Bread Givers (1925) to explore such themes as Russian-Jewish immigration in the early 20th century, the tension between Old and New World Yiddish culture, and women's experience of immigration.
 A well established author Yezierska focused on the Jewish struggle to escape the ghetto and enter middle- and upper-class America.
 In the novel, the heroine, Sara Smolinsky, escapes from New York City's "down-town ghetto" by breaking tradition.
 She quits her job at the family store and soon becomes engaged to a rich real-estate magnate.
 She graduates college and takes a high-prestige job teaching public school.
 Finally Sara restores her broken links to family and religion.

 The Swedish author Vilhelm Moberg, in the mid-20th century, wrote a series of four novels describing one Swedish family's migration from Småland to Minnesota in the late 19th century, a destiny shared by almost one million people.
 The author emphasizes the authenticity of the experiences as depicted (although he did change names).
 These novels have been translated into English (The Emigrants, 1951, Unto a Good Land, 1954, The Settlers, 1961, The Last Letter Home, 1961).
 The musical Kristina från Duvemåla by ex-ABBA members Björn Ulvaeus and Benny Andersson is based on this story.

 The Immigrant is a musical by Steven Alper, Sarah Knapp, and Mark Harelik.
 The show is based on the story of Harelik's grandparents, Matleh and Haskell Harelik, who traveled to Galveston, Texas in 1909.